-During the summer of 2013, the Silvermine workload focused on three zones indicated as A, B, and storm drain discharges to the lower Norwalk River and the Norwalk River Estuary (Figure 1, Figure 2, Figure 3, Figure 4).
-The first of these zones, running from Borglum Road to the Silvermine Tavern at Perry Avenue, is referred to as Zone A. This section of the Silvermine River and Belden Hill Brook has been studied over 6 years to monitor the effect of a large hobby farm on water quality.
+During the summer of 2014, the Silvermine workload focused on three zones indicated as A, B, and storm drain discharges to the lower Norwalk River and the Norwalk River Estuary (Figure 1, Figure 2, Figure 3, Figure 4).
+The first of these zones, running from Borglum Road to the former Silvermine Tavern at Perry Avenue, is referred to as Zone A. This section of the Silvermine River and Belden Hill Brook has been studied over 8 years to monitor the effect of a large hobby farm on water quality.
 The farm property is poorly located for housing farm animals on a property that is situated between the two water bodies.
 The Silvermine River and Belden Hill Brook form a confluence at the southern end of the farm property (Figure 5).
 Over the years, water quality has slowly improved as farm animals (including two llamas) were relocated and in 2011 the original farm owners moved away, along with the rest of the farm animals.
 The new owners show little interest in boarding farm animals on the property.
 This change of ownership has proved to be very beneficial to water quality of Belden Hill Brook.
+Additionally the closing of the Silvermine Tavern Restaurant has resulted in improvement of the water quality in the vicinity of SM6.

 Zone B, is located in the Silvermine River starting at the Silvermine elementary school property, which borders the river and flows south to James Street (Figure 2).
 Zone B was first explored in detail by the 2008 Norwalk Mayor's Water Quality Committee interns because of elevated E. coli bacteria counts found at site SM3 (Figure 2).
 In addition, new sites were established in the slower moving ponds that characterize the Silvermine River in that section south of the Merritt Parkway Bridge downstream (south) to James Street (Figure 2).
-As in 2009, 2010 and 2011, the lower Silvermine River was found to be lightly to moderately polluted with E. coli bacteria.
+As in 2005 to 2013, the lower Silvermine River was found to be lightly to moderately polluted with E. coli bacteria.

 Nine large, continuously running storm drains are discharging fresh water to the lower Norwalk River (Figure 3) and the Norwalk River Estuary (Figure 4).
-They are monitored every two weeks under a variety of weather conditions to assess the extent of E. coli bacteria input and to rank the discharges in order of priority for eventual repairs.
+They are monitored every two weeks under a variety of weather conditions to assess the extent of E. wli bacteria input and to rank the discharges in order of priority for eventual repairs.
 Over the past few years elevated bacteria counts were recorded from the discharge of these drains to the lower Norwalk River (Figure 3) which re-focused the research the HW effort to include several marine drains discharging to the harbor waters (Figure 4).
 Continued monitoring, research, and repairs to the infrastructure are essential to promote the health of the lower Norwalk River and the estuary.